isomerpages/moh-hcc/_join-us/covid-19-deployments/seniors-engagement-programme-covid-19.md

 **What's Next?**

 We will work with PA and SGO to identify volunteers and contact you when there is a match in availability, timing, location, and prerequisites.
-Feel free to let us know if your have further enquiries at shc@moh.gov.sg.
+Feel free to let us know if your have further enquiries at <a href = "mailto: shc@moh.gov.sg">shc@moh.gov.sg</a>.